Home | More Videos | About Us | Contact | Subscribe | Donate

 While best known for pop recordings, Washington played with many important jazz artists, like Duke Ellington, Count Basie, and Cannonball Adderley.

 After leaving the Hampton band in 1946 and launching her solo recording career Dinah would enjoy a string of continuous hits for 1948 to 1955 beginning with a rendition of Fats Waller's "Ain't Misbehavin'".

-Dinah Washington has been called, among recording artists, the 1950s' most popular black female.
-By 1993 she was made a Rock and Roll Hall-of-Famer.
+Dinah Washington has been called the 1950s' most popular black female singer and in 1993 was inducted into the Rock & Roll Hall-of-Fame.

 Please share your favorite JazzontheTube.com videos with your friends and colleagues

 For more Dinah Washington videos, click here